MiguelSombrero/cyber-security-base-project/report.md

 ### Steps to fix

 Always validate and sanitize user-supplied data on server.
 When creating Java domain objects, use annotations to specify the constraints of the attributes.
-These annotations can be found from package *javax.validation.constraints*.
-For example, in our applications Post class attributes could be annotated like this

-    private LocalDateTime created;

-    @NotNull
-    @Size(min = 1, max = 50)
-    private String title;

-    @NotNull
-    @Size(min = 1, max = 5000)
-    private String content;

-Note that attribute *created* is set on the server and is not user-input.
-Since Post class is annotated as @Entity, these constraints would apply also in the database.
+Since Post class is annotated as @Entity, these constraints apply also in the database.
 Validations can be made with @Valid annotation in controller which takes care of creating the post.
 Fixed submitPost() method could look something like this

     @RequestMapping(value = "/posts", method = RequestMethod.POST)
     public String submitPost(Authentication authentication, @Valid @ModelAttribute Post post, BindingResult result) {